“The stock market is never obvious. It is designed to fool most of the people, most of the time” Jesse Livermore

 First of all I have to state that there are great technical analysts, who consistently generate excess returns.
 But most probably they do not do this because of the tool set of technical analysis, but because they followed the market for a long time and somehow got a deep insight into the behaviour of a specific market.

-The hundreds of tools of technical analysis are mostly used to confirm the analysts opinion about the market, but they are not able to form this opinion in a scientifically sound way and override a predisposition of the analyst.
+Unfortunately the hundreds of tools of technical analysis are mostly used to confirm the analysts opinion about the market, but they are not able to form this opinion in a scientifically sound way and override a predisposition of the analyst.

 A technical analyst might say that that slow stochastic is oversold and thus it might be a good time to buy, or he might say that the fast stochastic is overbought and thus it is good to sell.